AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 ![png](../../../../assets/hkaqi/output_10_1.png)

-Enough with the old stuff, let's look at last 5 years
+Enough with the old stuff, let's look at the last 5 years

 ```python